wbogusky/wbogusky.github.io/README.md

 - Week 4: Present!

 ## Challenges
-A brief discussion of what was hard, challenging, or unexpected about your project.
 I initially wanted to create something that was pretty ambitious without realizing it.
 Trying to synthesize the data that BART provides into usable map data proved too challenging.
 While this was disheartening, after reassessing the goals of the project, I found that a simpler visualization could actually provide more relevant information to the user.

 ## Completed Work